 RANT: BODY SHAMING!

-I believe that one of the main reasons women suffer from anxiety and depression is because of the way they look, or more accurately, the way they feel about their appearance.
+I believe that one of the main reasons women suffer from self-confidence issues is because of their appearance —or, more accurately, the way they feel about themselves.
 In my opinion, a huge amount of this negative emotion can be caused by messages in the media and society about women.
 More specifically, the way women speak about each other's bodies, as well as their own.

 So, what is body shaming?

-Racism shaming is defined as inappropriate, negative statements and attitudes toward another person's skin colour or ethnicity”. - www.bodyshaming.org
+Body shaming refers to inappropriate, negative statements and attitudes toward another person's weight, size or body shape.

 Why do we do it and what does it mean when we do?